Pre-injury AWW from the prior 52 weeks.

 Common Mistakes to Avoid

 Confusing whole person impairment with scheduled member impairment.
-Many states have separate benefit schedules for injuries to specific body parts (arms, legs, hands) that may be more or less favorable than the whole person rating.
+Many states have separate benefit schedules for injuries to specific body parts (arm, leg, hand, eye) that pay more or less than the whole person calculation.
+A 30% impairment to the right hand may generate different benefits under a scheduled award than under the whole person calculation -- always check which applies.

 Frequently Asked Questions